firefoxfoxthrot/developer-web-site/_pages/seedrecovery.md

 is certainly an issue, *Failure* is likely a bigger problem for more individual digital-asset owners: it's easy to lose a seed or key!_

-_Blockchain Commons' *Seed Recovery* projects increase the [Resilience](/principles/) of digital assets through a variety of means, all intended to ensure that users retain control of their digital assets._
+_Blockchain Commons' *Sovereign & Social Recovery* projects increase the [Resilience](/principles/) of digital assets through a variety of means, all intended to ensure that users retain control of their digital assets._